Souzooka/FizzBuzz/README.md

 # FizzBuzz
-Implementations of the FizzBuzz challenge in various languages
+This repository contains implementations of the FizzBuzz challenge in various languages.

 __